 Police posted images on Twitter in which Hausknecht is highlighted with a green circle and the suspect with a red circle.

-That phone number is linked to recent listings on a firearms auction website for several guns, ammunition, tactical vests and ballistic plates for car doors.
-The posts, from a user in Houston, apparently went online days after the shooting.
+That phone number also is linked to recent listings on a firearms auction website for several guns, ammunition, tactical vests and ballistic plates for car doors.
+The posts, from a user in Houston, apparently went online days after Hausknecht was shot.

-Pappas took law enforcement classes through August last year, and appeared to own multiple guns, police said.
+Pappas took law enforcement classes through August 2017.

 Doctor remembered as quiet and friendly